 VILLUM FONDEN has the ambition to fund excellent research in the technical and natural sciences.
 Research powered by the ideas that engage the researchers the most.

 Talented investigators conduct research at the highest international level.
 VILLUM FONDEN is one of Denmark's largest research funding foundations with annual grants of approx. DKK 500 million.
 The aim is to foster research at the highest international level platformed at Danish universities and research institutions.

 We fund groundbreaking research in several areas:

 DKK 6-8 million for younger researchers setting up their first own research team.
 The grants can be applied for once a year.
 The programme is announced once a year in open competition with a deadline in June.

 The programme has from 2021 been supplemented with YIP extension grants aka.
 YIP+ to secure a steady research career for the most talented Villum Young Investigators.

-DKK 1-2 million for the particularly unorthodox research idea in its early phase, which will be assessed in an anonymous process.
+Up to DKK 2 million for the unorthodox research idea in its early phase, which will be assessed in an anonymous process.
 The programme is announced once a year in open competition with a deadline in March.

 The interdisciplinary collaboration